ADGEfficiency/programming-resources/fundamentals/tools.md

 #  Tools

-To write and execute programs on a computer
+*What you need write and run computer programs*

 ![](assets/1803-antike-stadt-an-einem-Berg.jpg)